Artsplendr/AgenticAI-Evolution-Project2-Business-Question-Decomposer-Agent/README.md

 # Business Question Decomposer (Plan → Execute → Explain)

 ## Overview

 This project is the second installment in the AgenticAI Evolution series.

-	- Project 1 focused on a fully deterministic pipeline for answering analytics questions.
+- Project 1: focused on a fully deterministic pipeline for answering analytics questions.
-	- Project 2 (this repo) introduces LLMs as agents — specifically a Planner and a Narrator — while keeping execution and evidence strictly deterministic.
+- Project 2 (this repo): introduces LLMs as agents — specifically a Planner and a Narrator — while keeping execution and evidence strictly deterministic.

 The goal is to combine the reasoning flexibility of LLMs with the reliability and auditability of classic analytics pipelines.

-This project implements P-t-E (plan-then-execute) concept:
+This project implements the P→t→E (plan‑then‑execute) concept:

-	1. Plan (LLM)
+1. **Plan (LLM)**
    - Interpret a vague business question
    - Propose hypotheses
    - Decide which metrics, segments, and checks are required
-	- Output a strict, machine-readable plan (JSON)
+   - Output a strict, machine‑readable plan (JSON)

-	2. Execute (Deterministic)
+2. **Execute (Deterministic)**
-	-	Run only allow-listed analytical tools
+   - Run only allow‑listed analytical tools
    - Compute KPIs, deltas, funnels, and segment impacts
    - Produce verifiable evidence (no hallucinations)

-	3. Narrate (LLM)
+3. **Narrate (LLM)**
    - Convert structured evidence into a clear executive summary
    - Explain what changed, why it changed, and what to do next
-	-	Must quote evidence, never invent numbers
+   - Must quote evidence; never invent numbers

 This separation ensures:
 	-	transparency